himanshi4902/himanshi4902/README.md

 👨‍🎓 I'm currently pursuing my B.Tech in Information Technology.

-🚀 In the upcoming summer, I'm excited to embark on an internship journey with British Petroleum.
+🚀 In summer, I did my intern as software engineer at bp.

-⚡ I specialize in Data Structure and Algorithms and Frontend Development, and I'm currently diving into Machine Learning.
+⚡ I specialize in Data Structure and Algorithms and Web Development.

 🎯 My technical skills revolve around Javascript, which I use extensively in personal projects.